Fort Ramsay: History

 After the first sightings of German U-boats in the waters near Newfoundland and Nova Scotia in 1941, facilities at HMCS Fort Ramsay were augmented.
 This included construction of the outlying batteries along the shore around the bay as well as a submarine net.
 The base's inauguration ceremony was held on May 1, 1942, witnessed by a crew of thirteen officers and nearly sixty men from the 1st Battalion of Les Fusiliers du St-Laurent.
-On December 14, 1942, Ottawa appointed the 3rd Battalion of Les Fusiliers du St-Laurent to HMCS Fort Ramsay, which would grew to 34 officers and 291 men at the end of that year.
+On December 14, 1942, Ottawa appointed the 3rd Battalion of Les Fusiliers du St-Laurent to HMCS Fort Ramsay, which would grow to 34 officers and 291 men at the end of that year.
 Construction continued until 1943 which saw around 2000 soldiers, airmen and sailors fortifying the bay.

 One week after the official opening, the first U-boats were observed in the Gulf of St. Lawrence.
 This marked the beginning of the Battle of the St. Lawrence, which was fought intensely until the U-boats generally withdrew in late 1942, though some sinkings occurred in the area through late 1944.

 By the end of 1944 the situation in Europe had evolved to the advantage of the allies and by October 1 of that year the first shore batteries at HMCS Fort Ramsay began to be dismantled.
 On March 31, 1946, the last remaining regiment, the Gaspé-Bonaventure Regiment (the 3rd Battalion of Les Fusiliers du St-Laurent having changed their name in August 1944) was officially disbanded.
 In total 26 ships were torpedoed by German submarines in the Battle of the St. Lawrence.